hasratrajashaikh-ship-it/AWS-PROJECTS/Event-Driven Data Processing Pipeline on AWS/README.md

 <h2># Project Overview<h2/>

-This project demonstrates the implementation of an event-driven data processing pipeline on AWS using multiple AWS services.
-The pipeline automatically processes uploaded data, stores processed records, and sends summary notifications via email on a scheduled basis.
+This project is about creating an automatic data processing system using AWS.
+Files uploaded to S3 are processed automatically without using servers.
+The results are saved in DynamoDB, and a daily email report is sent to the user.

 The complete step-by-step implementation with screenshots is documented in the attached PDF